-Ocugen (OCGN) – FY2025 Reported With All Three Clinical Trials On Schedule
+Ocugen (OCGN) – Q2 2026 Reported With Three Late-Stage Trials Advancing With A Stronger Balance Sheet

 Robert LeBoyer, Senior Vice President, Equity Research Analyst, Biotechnology, Noble Capital Markets, Inc.